risawitama/verbose-potato/README.md

-## Don't trust atoms.
-They make up everything.
+## What's the best thing about elevator jokes?
+They work on so many levels.